-Alright, I’m gonna call it; the world of online video is pretty unfair!
+Alright, we’re gonna call it; the world of online video is pretty unfair!
 How can a video with a kid getting his finger bitten receive millions of views, whilst quality business videos like your own struggle to get anywhere close?

 One of the biggest problems we face as video marketers is competing with the 300 hours of YouTube footage that’s uploaded every minute.
 There’s a lot of competition out there – and considering viewers are bombarded with ads every day – it’s hardly surprising that people switch off when another business video appears on their screens.